architect/arc.codes/src/views/docs/en/guides/domains/route-53.md

 ## Map domain names

 Sign into AWS API Gateway.
-Follow these intrructions for adding both `production` domain and `staging` domain.
+Follow these instructions for adding both `production` domain and `staging` domain.

 - Click on **Custom Domain Names**
 - Create a **Custom Domain Name** for `production`